3liz/lizmap-documentation/source/user_guide.rst

 When exporting the map view with the permalink tool (situated in the menu bar), **the filter will be activated** in the linked map and the users won't be able to easily unfilter the data : the unfilter button will not be displayed in Lizmap interface
-The only way would be to remove the filter parameters from the permalink URL. **This is not a safe way to protect some data, but a way to focus on some data only**
+The only way would be to remove the filter parameters from the permalink URL. **This is not a safe way to protect some data, but a way to focus on some data only**.

 More complex scenarios : relations between layers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~